Colorado bull rider suffers fatal injuries at Wyoming rodeo

 Paul Zamora, the coroner in Carbon County, Wyoming, tells the Rawlins Times that Blasdel suffered internal bleeding and died at the hospital on July 8.
 He was 30.

-Joe Blasdel tells the Grant Junction Sentinel that his son loved the sport he had competed in since he was 8, but was planning on stepping away from it this year.
+Joe Blasdel tells The Daily Sentinel in Grand Junction that his son loved the sport he had competed in since he was 8, but was planning on stepping away from it this year.

 Jason Blasdel is survived by his wife Heather and two daughters, ages 6 and 2.